Yahiamostafa11/alx-system_engineering-devops/0x19-postmortem/README.md

    - Organize workshops on best practices for load balancing and traffic management.
    - Conduct regular drills simulating similar outages to improve response times.

-By implementing these measures, we aim to prevent similar incidents in the future and ensure a more robust and resilient system.